osslab-pku/osslab-pku.github.io/_project/2022-07-30-License-Rec.md

 ## Installation

 LicenseRec can be installed in two ways: using Docker or manually.
-Check deployment instructions in [DEPLOY.md](./DEPLOY.md).

 ## License and Acknowledgements